Education North, 6-102

 Dr. Georgiou's Curriculum Vitae

 Dr. George Georgiou received his Ph.D. from University of Alberta in 2008 with specialization in Psychological Studies in Education.
 After graduating from University of Alberta, Dr. Georgiou worked as a Research Associate at the Ministry of Education and Culture in Cyprus and as a Postdoctoral Research Fellow at the University of Jyväskylä in Finland.

 Dr. Georgiou’s research focuses on two dimensions of literacy acquisition: (a) the factors (cognitive and non-cognitive) that facilitate or impede reading and spelling acquisition across languages, and (b) the diagnosis and remediation of reading difficulties in elementary school children.
 His primary area of research concerns the role of rapid naming on reading ability across languages and the mechanisms that are responsible for the rapid naming-reading relationship.
-In addition, he has a keen interest in distal cognitive processing skills, such as planning, attention, simultaneous, and successive processing.
-His research has been funded by grants within the University of Alberta.
+In addition, he has a keen interest in distal cognitive processing skills, such as intelligence and working memory.
+His research has been funded by grants from the Social Sciences and Humanities Research Council of Canada, the Killam Research Foundation, and the Faculty of Education at the University of Alberta.

 Current Research Projects